More articles

 April

-Easter is almost as important as Christmas as a family celebration, and has the special feature that tourism is technically much more interesting.
-After all, it lasts three days (Good Friday is a real holiday) while Christmas is over in a day and a half.
-And it falls at a time when spring has really started and the days are already quite long.
+Easter is almost as important a family celebration as Christmas, and its unique feature is that it's technically much more interesting for tourism.
+After all, it lasts three days (Good Friday is a real holiday), while Christmas takes just a day and a half.
+And it falls at a time when spring is well underway and the days are already considerably longer.

-Easter is the real start of the holiday season.
-Officially the bathing season has not started yet but in April there are plenty of people on the beach, walking and sunbathing.
-The number of usual rainy days in April is only 6.
-And that does not mean that it rains all day, it only means that there are six days with some rain.
-One beach is even more picturesque than the other!
+Easter marks the true start of the holiday season.
+Officially, the bathing season hasn't even begun yet, but in April, there are plenty of people on the beach, strolling and sunbathing.
+The usual number of rainy days in April is only six.
+And that doesn't mean it rains all day; it just means there are six days with some rain.
+Each beach is more picturesque than the last!

 May

-May in the Algarve is a great summer month by Dutch standards.
-Maximum temperatures vary from 20 to sometimes 28 degrees and minimums do not drop below 10.
-It can rain once, but then you sit in your shorts on a terrace watching it until it blows over.
-The summer season has now fully started and there are many tourists.
+May in the Algarve is a perfectly fine summer month by Dutch standards.
+Highs range from 20 to sometimes as high as 28 degrees Celsius, and lows never drop below 10 degrees Celsius.
+It might rain occasionally, but then you'll just sit on a terrace in your shorts and watch it pass.
+The summer season is now in full swing, and there are plenty of tourists.

 June

-The days are at their longest in June and the temperatures rise quickly.
-The sun is high in the sky, there are no less than 12 hours of sunshine per day on a total of more than 14 hours of daylight.
-There is no rain anymore.
-It is pleasantly busy because the month is just as nice as the high season months and a lot cheaper.
+The days are at their longest in June, and temperatures rise rapidly.
+The sun is high in the sky, with an impressive 12 hours of sunshine per day out of a total of over 14 hours of daylight.
+Rain is non-existent.
+It's pleasantly busy, as the month is just as pleasant as the peak season and much cheaper.

 July

 July is hot and busy.
-The Portuguese heat is fortunately dry, because of the very low humidity 37 degrees in the Algarve is more comfortable than 30 degrees in the Netherlands.
-If there are periods of a number of very hot days in a row (35 and higher) then it is usually in July.
-However, air conditioning is not always necessary, if you arrange your daily rhythm to the heat and in the early afternoon seek the cool or a swimming pool then you can also have a wonderful day without air conditioning.
+Fortunately, the Portuguese heat is dry; thanks to the very low humidity, 37 degrees Celsius in the Algarve is more comfortable than 30 degrees Celsius in the Netherlands.
+If there are periods of several very hot days in a row (35 degrees Celsius and above), it's usually in July.
+However, air conditioning isn't always necessary.
+If you plan your daily schedule around the heat and seek out the coolness or a pool in the early afternoon, you can have a wonderful day even without air conditioning.

-The month of July has an average of zero rainy days and it rains an average of 1 mm in July for the entire month.
-That little bit of rain evaporates before it hits the ground.
-Fortunately, in the Algarve we have huge water reservoirs in the mountains, behind large dams that also provide a big boost of ecological (hydroelectric) energy.
+The month of July has an average of zero rainy days, and it rains an average of 1 mm throughout the month.
+That little rain evaporates before it hits the ground.
+Fortunately, in the Algarve, we have enormous water reservoirs in the mountains, behind large dams that also provide a significant boost of ecological (hydroelectric) energy.

-Portugal is at the top of the European list in terms of ecological energy consumption, 54% of consumption is sustainable energy.
-Cave tours can be made in various places in the Algarve, both in summer and winter.
+Portugal leads the European rankings in ecological energy consumption, with 54% of its consumption coming from renewable energy.
+Cave tours are available in various locations in the Algarve, both in summer and winter.

 August

-The traditional holiday peak month brings many Portuguese by car to the Algarve.
-There are many festivals and events with a Portuguese character, very nice for those who like a local touch.
-The typical Portuguese holiday schedule is: early to the beach, around noon have an extensive lunch, then a “sesta” (afternoon nap), then around four back to the beach and stay there until the sun goes down.
+The typical Portuguese holiday schedule is: early to the beach, a long lunch around noon, then a "sesta" (nap), then back to the beach around four o'clock and stay there until sunset.
 After all, the restaurants and supermarkets are open until late in the evening.

 September

-In terms of weather, September is perhaps the most pleasant month of the year.
-The sun has lost some of its power, with the advantage that you don't burn as badly if you've been baking for a few days in a row.
-And the air and water are still warm.
-The big wave of tourism is over and everything is less tense.
-Local commerce is doing great.
-Evenings are often sultry.
-As far as I'm concerned, it could be September every day.
-At midnight, it's still lovely outside.
+Weather-wise, September is perhaps the most pleasant month of the year.
+The sun has lost some of its heat, which has the advantage that you don't get as badly sunburned if you're baking for several days straight.
+And the air and water remain just as warm.

 October

-There is always some rain in October but there are also many lovely days.
-Of course it gets dark faster and for the evenings you take a sweater with you just to be sure.
-But the heating does not have to be on yet.
-Swimming is fine during the day, the sun is still strong enough.
-Tourism often experiences a revival because there are school holidays here and there in October.
-And the first winterers are also starting to drive into the country, fleeing the grey and cold.
+There's always some rain in October, but there are also plenty of lovely days.
+Of course, it gets dark earlier, and you'll want to bring a sweater for the evenings just in case.
+But you won't need the heating for a while yet.
+Swimming is fine during the day; the sun is still strong enough.
+Tourism often experiences a brief revival because there are school holidays in some places in October.
+And the first winter visitors are already starting to arrive, fleeing the gray and cold.

 November